[Early History]-[1774-1860]-[Civil War - 1889]-[1890-1913]

 [1890-1913] Farms, Lumber, Schools, and more!

-In 1890, a sawmill, shingle mills, and farms dotted the "downtown" Bellevue area.
+A sawmill, shingle mills, and farms dotted the "downtown" Bellevue area.

 The growing community now had a school and about 20 families settled in the Clyde Hill, Medina and recently-named downtown Bellevue area.